 For the cake:

 Grease pan with butter or cooking spray.
-In a bowl, mix 1 tsp baking mix, brown sugar, and cinnamon.
+In a bowl, mix 1 teaspoon baking mix, brown sugar, and cinnamon.
 Set aside.
-In another bowl, mix 2 tbsp baking mix, milk, sugar, and butter thoroughly.
+In another bowl, mix 2 tablespoon baking mix, milk, sugar, and butter thoroughly.
 Spread in the pan and sprinkle topping over the top.
 Bake for 15 minutes in a pre-heated Easy-Bake Oven.
 Cool and cut into wedges.

 ¼ cup Bisquick baking mix